thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 - Don't be afraid to put the variable with the long elements / long text on the y-axis and the continuous variable on the x-axis.

-1. Create two plots that are identical except that one uses the `scales = "free"` feature of `facet_grid` while the other does not (i.e. one should use `facet_grid(<things>)`, whiel the other uses `facet_grid(<things>, scales = "free")`).
+1. Create a plot that has x and y axes that are continuous variables.
+Add to this plot `facet_grid`, and specify that the facets should be based on a categorical variable (ideally a categorical variable with a small number of total categories).
+Now make two versions of that plot, one that uses the `scales = "free"` feature of `facet_grid` and a second the other does not (i.e. one should use `facet_grid(<things>)`, while the other uses `facet_grid(<things>, scales = "free")`).
 Write a single caption that describes *both* plots, highlighting the advantages provided by each plot over the other.
 For additional tips on writing captions, please see the "Writing" chapter in this book.

-2. Create two plots that are identical except that one uses `geom_point()`, while the other uses `geom_jitter()`.
+2. Using a continuous variable on one axis and a discrete (categorical) variable on the other, create two plots that are identical except that one uses `geom_point()`, while the other uses `geom_jitter()`.
 Write a single caption that describes *both* plots.
 The caption should highlight the differences bewteen these two plots and it should describe case(s) in which you think it would be appropriate to use `geom_jitter()` over `geom_point()`.

 3. Make a plot that has four aesthetic mappings (x and y mappings count).
 Use the `scales_*` family of commands to modify some aspect of each scale create by the four mappings.
 Hint: some scales are somewhat tricky to modify (alpha, linetype, ...), and some scales are easier to modify (x, y, color, fill, shape).
+You may need to use some google searches to help you.
+Queries along the lines of "how to modify point color in ggplot" should direct you to a useful resource.

 4. Make a plot and manually modify at least three aspects of its theme (i.e. do not use one of the build in complete themes such as `theme_classic()`, rather, manually modify components of the theme using `theme()`).
 This means that inside your `theme()` command, there should be three arguments separated by commas.